 Vaughan Co. uses an automatic oil monitor system to monitor oil level and to give immediate indication of a problem if and when it occurs.
-Oil is monitored by a reed switch float in the oil reservoir located at the deck plate.
-Electrical connection to this oil switch is through a watertight Woodhead connector mounted above the deck plate.
+Connection to this oil switch is made through a watertight Woodhead connector or hard wired from the NPT cap at the top of the reservoir located on the deckplate.
 Since the oil switch has only a 30 watt capacity, shutdown of pump motor (i.e., interruption of motor starter operation) is generally accomplished with a standard 110 volt control relay, which Vaughan supplies with the pump.
 If an explosion proof motor is supplied with this pump, then an intrinsically safe relay will be supplied so that there is no chance of having a spark in the reed switch in a hazardous environment.
 A schematic showing a possible controls setup for the auto oil system is shown below.
 Also shown is a cross-section of the oil reservoir and float switch.